 IMSA WeatherTech SportsCar Championship

-The huge interest in thrilling sports car racing is underlined in the TV figures of FOX.
-The TV giant broadcasted virtually every race of the fiercely-contested 2016 championship live on its main channel as well as on FOX Sports 1, FOX Sports 2 and the app FOX Sports GO.
-This coverage as well as the highlight programmes produced by FOX were viewed in 154 countries around the globe, equivalent in theory to a reach of more than 310 million households.
-Sports car fans in Europe can also witness the action live and at no cost on www.imsa.com.
+The huge interest in North America’s premier sports car racing series is also reflected in the TV figures of FOX.
+The TV giant broadcasts every race of this thrilling championship live or pre-recorded on its main channel as well as on FOX Sports 1, FOX Sports 2 and the app FOX Sports GO.
+This coverage, as well as the highlight programmes produced by FOX, is viewed in over 150 countries around the globe, an equivalent theoretically to a reach of more than 300 million households.
+Sports car fans outside Europe can also witness the action live and at no cost on www.imsa.com.

-In the IMSA WeatherTech SportsCar Championship, sports prototypes and sports cars start in four different classes.
-All classes start together at the races in Daytona, Sebring, Austin, Watkins Glen, Bowmanville, Road America as well as Petit Le Mans.
-The GTLM class is contested at all races except Detroit.
+In the IMSA WeatherTech SportsCar Championship, sports prototypes and sports cars start in three different classes.
+The previously contested PC class is no longer part of the programme.
+All classes start together at the races in Daytona, Sebring, Mid-Ohio, Watkins Glen, Bowmanville, Road America, Laguna Seca and Petit Le Mans.
+The GTLM class is contested at all races except at Detroit.

 GTLM (GT Le Mans): Open to heavily-modified GT vehicles that are based on production sports cars, including the Porsche 911 RSR.
 Internationally, this is the equivalent of the GTE-Pro class.